vinay-852/Video_Synopsis/README.md

 ## Installation

-To get started with the toolkit, follow the steps below:
+To set up the surveillance toolkit, follow these steps:

 1. Clone the repository:
    ```bash